top of page

 Fridays @9pm

-A native of Kingston upon Hull, East Yorkshire, Dolly spent her formative years suplexing mechanical scarecrows and practicing arm bars on her nan’s floral ottoman.
+A native of Kingston upon Hull, East Yorkshire, Dolly spent her formative years suplexing second cousins and practicing the dreaded Cobra Clutch technique on unsuspecting pensioners.
 Her passion for grappling was met with polite confusion and the occasional “Is this like yoga, dear?”

-Wrestling in Britain: A Solo Act - Women's wrestling was about as popular as hominy at a black tie formal in the UK.
+Wrestling in Britain: A Solo Act - Women's wrestling was about as popular as hominy at a black tie event in the UK.
 Dolly tried everything: pop-up matches in pub parking lots, underground grappling clubs in bingo halls, even a one-woman show called “Punching Through Patriarchy” at the Edinburgh Fringe.
 The reviews?
 “Confusing but spirited.”
-It was clear: if she wanted to make it big, she’d have to leave the land of lukewarm limey enthusiasm.
+It was clear: if she wanted to make it big, she’d have to leave the land of lukewarm limey enthusiasm behind.

-Enter Cincinnati: The Mecca of Mat Mayhem - Dolly packed her boots, bandages, and her undersized leotard, and flew to Cincinnati — the birthplace of women’s grappling and home to more chokeholds per capita than any city east of the Mississippi River.
-Here, Dolly was finally among her kind of people: sweaty, determined, and truly unhinged.
-She quickly rose through the ranks, earning her nickname “The Guillotine” after a particularly poetic match where she beat her opponent into submission all while sharing a poignant Shakespearean soliloquy.
-There wasn't a dry eye in the house.
+Enter Cincinnati: The Mecca of Mat Mayhem - Dolly packed her boots, bandages, and leotards, and caught a red-eye flight to Cincinnati—the birthplace of women’s grappling and home to more headlocks per capita than any city east of the Mississippi River.
+Here, Dolly was finally among her kind of people: clammy, malodorous, and truly unhinged.
+She quickly rose through the ranks, earning her nickname “The Guillotine” during a particularly poetic match where she poignantly recited a Shakespearean soliloquy while simultaneously delivering a series of lethal sidekicks to her opponent's windpipe.

 Dolly's talents aren’t confined to the ring.
-Every Friday night at 9pm, she hosts “Sleeper Holds & Soundwaves”, a live radio show that’s equal parts educational and existential crisis.
-Her hapless listeners can expect:
+Every Friday night at 9pm, she hosts “Sleeper Holds & Sucker Punches”, a live radio show that’s equal parts educational and existential crisis.
+Her unwitting listeners can expect:

-• 60 Minutes of Killer Classic Rock: Because nothing pairs with gauze and grappling like Zeppelin and Aerosmith.
+• 60 Minutes of Commercial-Free Classic Rock: Because nothing pairs with gashes and gauze like Aerosmith and Ozzy

 Listeners describe the show as “oddly soothing,” yet “mildly threatening."